UniqueNetwork/xnft-tests/README.md

 ## How to use `baedeker` in CI

-To you `baedeker` in CI you need to:
+To use `baedeker` in CI you need to:
 * Install it
     ```yaml
     - name: Install baedeker